 What is Hazard Identification in HSE?

 What is Hazard Identification in HSE?
 Loosely translates to Risk Assessment in Health and Safety.
-Risk assessments in health and safety form part of the risk management process which are included in the overall Health and Safety Management Plan and Programme of organisations, in addition to forming part of the Occupational Health and Safety Act’s requirements, to which employers must be compliant.
+Risk assessments in health and safety form part of the risk management process which are included in the overall Health and Safety Management Plan and Program of organizations, in addition to forming part of the Occupational Health and Safety Act’s requirements, to which employers must be compliant.

 What does hazard identification entail?

 Risks must be considered across all aspects of the workplace, for example:

 - Hazards such as electrical safety, fire safety, manual handling, hazardous substances, risk factors for repetitive strain injury or ergonomic hazards, stress, violence, infectious diseases such as Covid-19, and numerous others.